FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Reactivate_an_object_CL/INACT_command.md

 Where:

 -   `CFTPART_ID` is the identifier of the partner to deactivate.
 To deactivate several partners with a single command, use wildcard characters or meta characters.
--   <span style="font-family: 'Courier New';">Mode</span> is the mode to be deactivated, with values: "BOTH" , "B", "REQUESTER", "R" , "SERVER", "S"
+-   is the mode to be deactivated, with values: "BOTH" , "B", "REQUESTER", "R" , "SERVER", "S"
--   When <span class="code">FORCE </span>is set to <span class="code">YES</span>, stops any transfers in progress involving the deactivated partners.
+-   When `FORCE `is set to `YES`, stops any transfers in progress involving the deactivated partners.

 Example